eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 * Adds a client prefix of `codewind`.
 * Creates an initial Codewind user called `developer` with password `passw0rd`.
 * Uses the ingress appropriate to the deployment environment.
-* And the keycloak admin credentials of `admin` with password `passw0rd`.  <-???
-Adds a keycloak admin / uses the keycloak admin
+* Adds the Keycloak admin credentials of `admin` with password `passw0rd`.

-Running the command, you see output similar to:
+Running the command, you see the following example output:

 ```
 INFO[0000] Checking namespace codewind-0001 exists